RHIT-CSSE/csse332/docs/2122b_project1.md

 We have also provided you with a set of test cases (found in `user/pstest.c`) that will test different functionalities of your code.
 You should pass all the tests before you submit your project.
-To run the `ps` tests, use
+To run the `ps` tests, you need to add `_pstest` to `Makefile` and you can compile and use
 ```shell
 $ pstest
 pstest: starting...